M.S. in Kinesiology

 • Submission of the non-refundable application fee

-• Official transcripts verifying completion of an undergraduate degree from an accredited college or university with a minimum cumulative grade point average of 2.75
+• Official transcripts verifying completion of an undergraduate degree from a regionally accredited college or university with a minimum cumulative grade point average of 2.75

 Dr. Andi Hoffman, Graduate Kinesiology Coordinator